 (3) In collaboration with the family, identification of family strengths, resources, and service needs, and the development of a plan of services that reduces the risk of harm and improves or restores family well-being.

 (b) The assessment shall be completed within 45 days.
 Upon written justification by the Department, the assessment may be extended, not to exceed a total of 60 days.

 (c) Families have the option of declining the services offered as a result of the assessment.
-If the family declines the services, the case shall be closed unless the Department determines that sufficient cause exists to begin an investigation or to request the state's attorney to file a petition pursuant to chapter 55 of this title.
+If the family declines the services, the case shall be closed unless the Department determines that sufficient cause exists to begin an investigation or to request the State's Attorney to file a petition pursuant to chapters 51 and 53 of this title.
 In no instance shall a case be investigated solely because the family declines services.